Engerica: Band members post Engerica work

 Bassist Mike Webster began his own solo project in late 2005, showing new material at intimate acoustic shows and open-mic nights around London.
 He began to record his new material with backing band prior to Engerica's mutual split.
 He co-wrote many songs with his identical twin brother James 'Jim' Webster.
 Some of his set lists included acoustic versions of songs he'd contributed to Engerica.
 The year after the split in 2007, Webster returned to the music scene with his new band named Baddies, co-founded and fronted with his twin brother.
 The band achieved moderate success before disbanding in 2012.
 Mike Webster is now bassist for the band Asylums, whose debut album was released on Cool Thing Records in 2016 to positive reviews.
 The band's latest album Alien Human Emotions was released on Cool Thing Records on 4 July 2018.

 Vocalist and guitarist David Gardner began working as a film and media studies teacher, while attending university to study.
 After graduating university and qualifying as a music teacher, he was a full time tutor at a Sixth Form college near London.
 As of 2018, he is a media and film teacher at the King John School in Benfleet, Essex.
-It is not known if he is involved in any further music projects.

 Drummer Neil-Ross Gregory drummed for other bands and music projects including work as a session musician after Engerica's initial break.
 It is unknown what, if any music projects he is currently involved in.